 Here's what you'll get for your money:

-High-end ski goggles generally cost around $100 to $250.
-In this price range you should expect excellent goggles, with a huge range of features that make them perfect for serious skiers.
+Ski goggles in this range generally cost around $100 to $250.
+For this price, you should expect excellent goggles with a huge range of features that make them perfect for serious skiers.

-You can find ski goggles designed to fit over glasses, which works out much more affordably than buying goggles with prescription lenses.
+You can find ski goggles designed to fit over glasses, which most find a much more affordable solution than buying goggles with prescription lenses.